The Art of the Printer — booklet, E. B. Eddy Paper Company, Carl Dair, 1956

-The cover of The Art of the Printer reaches back to the earliest days of printing and lettering.
-Dair uses classic Roman letter shapes and construction principals to remind us that typography has always been governed by rules.
+The cover of The Art of the Printer reaches back to the earliest days of lettering and printing.
+Dair uses classic Roman letterforms, with later Renaissance construction principals, to subtly remind us that typography has long been governed by rules.

-Each spread in The Art of the Printer has a foldout in which one side of the page cleverly works for two different sections.
-In this spread Dair uses a few of the pages that were chosen for Liber Librorum that had been held in Stockholm in 1955.
-He was the only Canadian designer invited to submit, his entry is the one in the lower left.
+Each spread in The Art of the Printer includes a foldout, cleverly designed to serve two different sections.
+In this example, Dair incorporates pages he selected from Liber Librorum, an international exhibition held in Stockholm in 1955.
+He was the only Canadian designer invited to participate; his submission appears in the lower right.

 Main image for this archive item.
 Click to enlarge the image.